 - 6. PUBLIC AND CONSULTEE CONSULTATION Yes, the public were invited to a presentation of sorts, which lacked any real detail and was more of a sharing of ideas than a formal presentation, the same goes for the Parish Council, the Planning Agents came to the meeting expecting a projector and screen to be available, which the Parish Council does not own.
 No printed documents were available to distribute and were only made available to the clerk during the meeting who was sent the PDF electronically after the meeting (attached).
 The document although more detailed than the public presentation still only gave an idea of the scale of the development but with no specific plans, this was raised by the Parish Council who were assured further consultation would take place when more detail was available, since then only the submitted planning application has been received.
-Answers: This is the purpose of the presentation today, to further inform the Parish Council and any member of the public observing of the schemes progression. - 7.
+Answers: This is the purpose of the presentation today, to further inform the Parish Council and any member of the public observing of the scheme's progression, drawings and printed documents have been supplied to the Parish Council to facilitate consultation.
+In addition, Information Boards have been attached to outside the Beach Bar for over a year and Preapplication is available online, and the elected member of Cornwall Council has been contacted. - 7.
 VALLEY FLOOR DEVELOPMENT The erection of two-story buildings is considered to be overdevelopment by the Parish Council.
 The private properties on the East Side will be facing tall clad buildings out of keeping with the valley.
 The planning application artists impression gives the impression these buildings will be lower than the road, this it appears to be not the case, and there is also a suggestion that the valley floor level be raised even higher, we would prefer to see the roadside development reconsidered taking into account the private properties residents point of view.